annleefores/cruddur/journal/week2.md

 tracer = trace.get_tracer("tracer.name.here")
 ```

 - Add this line below the `def run()` and indent everything to be inside the `with` statement.
 Give a unique name.
-Name here is important
+Name here is important.

 ```python
 with tracer.start_as_current_span("http-handler"):